About The Bluffs

 The team has worked diligently to keep the original charm of the former coffee shop by restoring the existing features, such as painstakingly cleaning and polishing the period light fixtures.
 All of the design choices work to capture the charm of the original interior, while bringing the 1949 facility into the new millennium.

-We can’t wait to welcome you back to make memories with family and friends at The Bluffs once again.
+We hope you enjoy making memories with family and friends at The Bluffs once again.

-Heritage Dining and Events operates the historical restaurant under an agreement with the Blue Ridge Parkway Foundation.
-The nonprofit holds a historic lease for the National Park Service facility and will be responsible for ongoing maintenance and improvements.
-The National Park Service has the authority to lease historic buildings and other structures through public-private partnerships to help preserve and maintain the NPS's historical assets for future generations to use and enjoy.
+The Blue Ridge Parkway Foundation holds a historic lease for the National Park Service facility and will be responsible for ongoing maintenance and improvements.
+The National Park Service (NPS) has the authority to lease historic buildings and other structures through public-private partnerships to help preserve and maintain the NPS's historical assets for future generations to use and enjoy.

 The Bluffs Champions

 The Blue Ridge Parkway Foundation would like to thank all the donors, organizations, businesses, agencies, and groups who are making it possible to reopen The Bluffs Restaurant at Doughton Park.
 The amazing generosity of those supporters made it possible to revitalize this cherished destination along America’s Favorite Journey.